DrFungi/landing-page/README.md

 # landingPage
-This is my landing page assignmenr for The Odin Project
+This is my landing page assignment for The Odin Project